All year daily 9-19.

 Inca Cueva (Inca Cave) is despite the name not a cave.
 It is a rock formation of red sandstone, similar to the Arches NP in the United States.
 Erosion by wind and water created cliff faces with overhangs, abris, natural bridges and strange pools.
 A small spring creates a secret oasis in the arid landscape.
 The place is tranquil, and with the water an important place for animals and man.
 As a result the native inhabitants used the shelters for rest and for wall paintings.
 Today the site is an archaeological treasure.

 In 1936 three mummies were excavated in Inca Cueva by Dr. Justiniano Torres Aparicio, which were named Chulina, Chulinita and Rosalía.
 The astonishing thing with those mummies is that they have features which differ very much from the native Andean of today.
-This type of people, tall, thin, with an elongated skull and little protruding cheekbones, is described as graceful.
+This type of people, tall, thin, with an elongated skull and slightly prominent cheekbones, is described as graceful.
 They obviously had the practice of deforming their heads to make them longer by tying them with bands from childhood to adolescence.
 They are similar only to the oldest skeletons found in Brazil in Minas Gerais.
 This was obviously a tribe of people which moved away or died out, there are no remains left today except for their paintings and mummies.
-Rosalía was dated 5400 years old and Chulina was radiocarbon dated at 6080 ± 100 years, which would make them the oldest mummies ever found.
+Rosalía was dated 5400 years old and Chulina was radiocarbon-dated at 6080±100 years, which would make them the oldest mummies ever found.
 The mummies are on display in the Museo Arqueológico de Humahuaca (Archaeological Museum of Humahuaca).

 The site has been a target of vandalism since the 1960s.
-Unfortunately the cave paintings, especially those in the first cave, were damaged Some were sprayed with modern dye in cans, others were scraped off and thus completely destroyed.
-Since 2008 the Technical Team of the Quebrada de Humahuaca Management Unit of the Ministry of Tourism and Culture of the province of Jujuy is making plans how to protect the paintings.
-We were quite impressed by the sheer amount of letters.
-They were restored in 2012 by specialists from the National Institute of Anthropology México.
-They stress that there were no specialists in Argentina for this task.
+Unfortunately, the cave paintings, especially those in the first cave, were damaged.
+Some were sprayed with modern dye in cans, others were scraped off and are thus completely destroyed.
+Since 2008, the Technical Team of the Quebrada de Humahuaca Management Unit of the Ministry of Tourism and Culture of the province of Jujuy is making plans, how to protect the paintings.
+We were quite impressed by the sheer number of letters.
+They were restored in 2012 by specialists from the National Institute of Anthropology from México, they stress that there were no specialists in Argentina for this task.
 However, experiences with other sites all over the world tell us that the only working solution would be to fence the place off and install a ticket office.